casus/autoencoder-regularisation/README.md

 ## Reconstruction quality box plots

-To replicate the box plots for reconstruction qualities of different autoencoders against perturbations for Fashion MNIST dataset, run `./reconstruction_quality_all_AE_box_plots/FashionMNIST_box_plotting.py` and for MRI brains scans run `./reconstruction_quality_all_AE_box_plots/MRI_box_plotting.py`.
+To replicate the box plots for reconstruction qualities of different autoencoders against perturbations for Fashion MNIST dataset, run `python ./reconstruction_quality_all_AE_box_plots/FashionMNIST_box_plotting.py` and for MRI brains scans run `python ./reconstruction_quality_all_AE_box_plots/MRI_box_plotting.py`.
 THe coefficients of hybrid autoencoders are required to be precomputed and loaded to get the box plots by running the above codes.

+The plots would be found in `./all_results/FinalResultsPSNR_SSIM_FashionMNIST/` and `./all_results/MRI_box_plots/`after running the files.